County Yard: Adams Yard and Mid-Line Loop

 Amtrak and NJ Transit which are developing a high-speed corridor between New Brunswick and Trenton. with several projects planned for the "New Jersey Speedway" section of the NEC, which include a new station at North Brunswick and a flying junction and balloon loop called the Mid-Line Loop between MP 36 and MP 37 on the NEC south of the new station and Amtrak's Adams Yard, allowing trains to turn around and enter and leave service without crossing over tracks, and function as a staging area for a mid-line, middle zone, terminus.

 Turboliner storage

 In January 2018, Amtrak moved three derelict RTL-III Turboliner gas turbine trains formerly used on the Empire Corridor from storage in Bear, Delaware.
 Two sets went to Adams Yard and one went to New Haven, Connecticut's Cedar Hill Yard.
 They are currently used for employee training, however their fate is unclear.
-As of April 2021, the sets located at Adams Yard are still in storage.
+As of November 2024, the sets located at Adams Yard are still in storage with several old baggage cars and a coach from the Heritage Fleet between them.